Red Cabbage Mexican Slaw

 Make Red Cabbage Mexican Slaw

 As a registered dietitian nutritionist living in Asheville, I enjoy being able to share recipes from my kitchen with friends, family and clients to help them stay healthy!
 I am so glad that you found my blog and I hope that you give this Red Cabbage Mexican Slaw recipe a try.
 You can find even more recipes on my blog and my recipe page that makes finding something healthy to make really easy to find!
-In addition, you can find more colorful recipes here!
+In addition, you can find more colorful on my post on whole food plant based diet!

 Get healthy by eating your colors of health!
 If you are looking for an Asheville nutritionist to help you make permanent lifestyle change, you may be interested in working together!